adorable baby smiling with joy

 Select the desired to set the dosage amount.

-By using the "Calcuate Dose" button on pedscalc.com, you acknowledge and agree that while our calculations aim for accuracy, final prescription responsibility lies solely with you, the healthcare provider. pedscalc.com and its operators are not liable for any errors or omissions, or for the results obtained from the use of this information.
+By using the "Calculate Dose" button on pedscalc.com, you acknowledge and agree that while our calculations aim for accuracy, final prescription responsibility lies solely with you, the healthcare provider. pedscalc.com and its operators are not liable for any errors or omissions, or for the results obtained from the use of this information.
 Always verify calculations and exercise professional judgment.

 About Keflex